SponsoredCallERC2771

 The possible configurations are:

-We will need to go to the Supported Networks and check the network and the contract addresses to identify the trustedForwarder
+We will need to go to the and check the network and the contract addresses to identify the trustedForwarder

 associated with our method.